 .Our bodies naturally know how to move.

 Our bodies naturally know how to move.
-Think about that first stretch in the way that they need something, stretch out their little legs, and trust that someone will look after them.
+Think about that first stretch as them needing something, stretching out their little legs, and trusting that someone will look after them.

 I sometimes imagine a younger version of myself, clapping with joy, crying when hungry, and wanting my mother’s comfort.
 I miss being that carefree, Andrzej.